Project Series 48: Andrea Bowers: #sweetjane

 In addition to drawing and photography, the exhibition “#sweetjane” comprises a video based on Bowers’s three trips to Steubenville that documents the protest surrounding the trial and activities of “hactivist” group Anonymous.
 This documentation is interspersed with video and photographs from the artist’s teen years.
 Bowers grew up in a small, football town similar to Steubenville.
 In this work, Bowers returns to her core subject matter of women’s rights and draws attention to the under-examined “rape culture” that is becoming a tradition in this country.
 Her return to Ohio to document the Steubenville case is a form of personal mapping of thirty years of violence against women.

 The project explores the notion of anonymity—which became a form of protection for the victim (Jane Doe), Anonymous and the townspeople—as well as the visibility of the teen rapists, with whom the media ultimately sympathized.
 Ultimately this project is about the naming of injustice.
 For many, Jane Doe offered the opportunity to finally speak about their own experiences of violence against women and perhaps help change the imbalance of patriarchal power.

-A catalogue accompanies the exhibition and includes writings by art historian Maria Buszek, Ciara Ennis, and Rebecca McGrew.
+A catalogue accompanies the exhibition and includes writings by art historian Maria Buszek, Ciara Ennis, Peter Kalb, and Rebecca McGrew.
 This exhibition is “Project Series 48” at the Pomona College Museum of Art and is supported in part by the Pasadena Art Alliance.